A news report was trending last year warning Belgians NOT to eat their Christmas trees!

 Get our free mobile app

-Well, the Scandanavian food historians have never heard of this so-called "tradition" and it was considered tenous at best.
+Well, the Scandinavian food historians have never heard of this so-called "tradition," and it was considered tenuous at best.

 Backtracking a bit, the folks in Ghent said their suggestion was really more about recycling than dining.

-Disclaimer: The warning also applies to articificial trees!
+Disclaimer: The warning also applies to artificial trees.

 Read More: When Do You Take Down Your Christmas Decorations?